Paul Scharner: West Bromwich Albion

-On 30 August 2010, Scharner joined newly promoted Premier League site West Bromwich Albion on a two-year deal, having been a free agent since his release by Wigan.
+On 30 August 2010, Scharner joined newly promoted Premier League side West Bromwich Albion on a two-year deal, having been a free agent since his release by Wigan.
 Teammate James Morrison has since praised his performances, saying that although Scharner is "a weirdo", has made a positive impact on the team.
 He made the switch to West Brom with the intent of no longer playing in central defence when manager Roberto Di Matteo told him he will be used as a midfielder.

 After his league debut in a 1–1 draw against Tottenham Hotspur in the fourth round, West Brom went on a five-game unbeaten run, including a win against Arsenal and a draw against Manchester United.
-He scored his first goal for Albion against Everton.
-West Brom also reached the third round of the FA Cup that season.
+He scored his first goal for West Brom in a 4-1 away win against Everton, helping Albion to their first league win at Goodison Park since 1979.
 He received seven yellow cards and was sent off once that season, while scoring four goals.
 His club finished the season in eleventh place with 47 points.

-The next season, his final year in the Premier League, he played 29 games for West Brom, mostly as a starter, scoring three goals, while receiving six yellow cards.
+The next season, his final year in the Premier League, Scharner played 29 games for West Brom, mostly as a starter.
+He scored three goals while receiving six yellow cards.
 His team reached the third round in the League Cup, losing to Everton.
-West Brom earned 47 points again, finishing on tenth place.
+On 22 October 2011, Scharner scored a historic winner in a 2-1 away win against rivals Aston Villa, which was Albion's first league win at Villa Park since 1979.
+West Brom earned 47 points again, finishing in tenth place.
 After not meeting a clause in his contract that would trigger a twelve-month extension, Scharner announced on 8 May that he would be leaving West Brom in the summer and search for a new challenge.